Economy of Syria: Oil and natural gas

 Syria is a relatively small oil producer, accounting for just 0.5% of global production in 2010.
 Although Syria is not a major oil exporter by Middle Eastern standards, oil is a major pillar of the economy.
 According to the International Monetary Fund, oil sales for 2010 were projected to generate $3.2 billion for the Syrian government and account for 25.1% of the state's revenue.

 According to the 2009 Syria Report of the Oxford Business Group, the oil sector accounted for 23% of government revenues, 20% of exports and 22% of GDP in 2008.
 Syria exported roughly 150,000 bpd in 2008, and oil accounted for a majority of the country's export income.

-Electrical generation

-In 2001 Syria reportedly produced 23.3 billion kilowatt hours (kWh) of electricity and consumed 21.6 billion kWh.
-As of January 2002, Syria's total installed electric generating capacity was 7.6 gigawatts (GW), with fuel oil and natural gas serving as the primary energy sources and 1.5 GW generated by hydroelectric power.
-A network totaling 45 GW linking the electric power grids of Syria, Egypt, and Jordan was completed in March 2001.
-Syria's electric supply capacity is an important national priority, and the government hopes to add 3,000 megawatts of power generating capacity by 2010 at a probable cost of US$2 billion, but progress has been slowed by a lack of investment capital.
-Power plants in Syria are undergoing intensive maintenance, and four new generating plants have been built.
-The power distribution network has serious problems, with transmission losses estimated as high as 25 percent of total generated capacity as a result of poor quality wires and transformer stations.
-A project for the expansion and upgrading of the power transmission network is scheduled for completion in 2005.

-As of May 2009 it was reported that the Islamic Development Bank and the Syrian government signed an agreement stating that the bank would provide a €100 million loan for the expansion of Deir Ali power station in Syria.

-Nuclear energy

-Syria abandoned its plans to build a VVER-440 reactor after the Chernobyl accident.
-The plans for a nuclear program were revived at the beginning of the 2000s when Syria negotiated with Russia to build a nuclear facility that would include a nuclear power plant and a seawater atomic desalination plant.

 Industry and manufacturing

 The industrial sector, which includes mining, manufacturing, construction, and petroleum, accounted for 27.3 percent of gross domestic product (GDP) in 2010 and employed about 16 percent of the labor force.
 The main industrial products are petroleum, textiles, food processing, beverages, tobacco, phosphate rock mining, cement, oil seeds crushing, and car assembly.
 Syria's manufacturing sector was largely state dominated until the 1990s, when economic reforms allowed greater local and foreign private-sector participation.
 Private participation remains constrained, however, by the lack of investment funds, input/output pricing limits, cumbersome customs and foreign exchange regulations, and poor marketing.